storytellingron/ForTheLordRPG-DarkAges/index.md

 These wounds persist until treated through appropriate care, skills, or blessings.
 Healing such are noted in the skills, Miracle of Healing and DRR rules.

-### Afflictions

-Poison, disease, and similar conditions are treated as **Grievous Wounds**.
-If an Affliction’s DR penalty becomes **worse than −5 DR**, it is **fatal**.

-Stun, fear and other temporary penalties are not part of the fatal condition but will still add to the DR penalty.

-Afflictions are gained from:

-- Failing disease or poison rolls.
-- Prolonged exposure to harsh environments.
-- Curses or spiritual attacks (GM discretion).
-- Failing specific encounter hazards.

-**Recovery:**
-Afflictions can be removed through:

-- Time and rest,
-- Medical care,
-- Herbal treatments,
-- Prayer or blessings,
-- Completing certain quests.

-The GM determines the steps and difficulty of recovery.

 ### Healing Grievous Wounds